gausby/tortoise/README.md

 Amongst other things Tortoise supports:

-  - Keeping a connection to a MQTT server (version 3.1.1 for now)
+  - Keeping a connection to a MQTT server (version 3.1.1)
   - Retry connecting with incremental back-off
   - Publishing and subscribing to topics of QoS 0, 1, and 2
   - Connections support last will message